Skip to navigation Skip to content

 Direct credit + Read more ...

-Once the disbursement process has commenced it can take up to 2 business days to arrive in the payee’s bank account.
-If it is necessary to recall a payment this request must be made before 2.00 pm (Canberra time) the day after the disbursement process has commenced.
+Once the disbursement process has started it can take up to 2 business days to arrive in the payee’s bank account.
+To recall a payment, the request must be made before 2.00 pm (Canberra time) the day after the disbursement process started.

 To recall a disbursement, send an email with the subject heading ‘Disbursement Recall’ to the SSO, Team Leader or Program Support Manager (PSM) for approval with the following information: